samyipsh/tp/docs/DeveloperGuide.md

 ### Untagging persons

-1. Untagging persons while all persons are being shown
+1. Untagging multiple persons while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
 Populate the contacts with tag using `tag 1 3 4 rich`

     1. Test case: `untag 1 rich`<br>
-       Expected: 'rich' tag is removed from first contacts.
+       Expected: `rich` tag is removed from first contacts.
 Success of untagging shown in the status message.

     1. Test case: `untag 0 rich`<br>
        Expected: No person is untagged.
 Error details shown in the status message about what is considered a valid index.

     1. Test case: `untag 2 3 4 rich`<br>
-       Expected: 'rich' tag is removed from third and forth contacts.
+       Expected: `rich` tag is removed from third and forth contacts.
 Success of untagging shown in the status message.

+    1. Test case: `untag 2 3 4 nonExistTag`<br>
+       Expected: No person is untagged.
+Error details shown in the status message about `nonExistTag` tag not found.

     1. Other incorrect delete commands to try: `untag`
        Expected: Error details shown in the status message about what is the format of the untag command.

 ### Untagging all displayed persons

-1. Deleting a person while all persons are being shown
+1. Untagging all persons shown while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
+Populate the contacts with tag using `tag 1 3 4 AI`

-    1. Test case: `delete 1`<br>
+    1. Test case: `untagall AI`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: `AI` tag is removed from first, third and forth contacts.
+Success of untagging shown in the status message.

+    1. Test case: `untagall nonExistTag`<br>
+       Expected: No person is untagged.
+Error details shown in the status message about `nonExistTag` tag not found.

-    1. Test case: `delete 0`<br>
+    1. Test case: `untagall #`<br>
-       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+       Expected: No person is untagged.
+Error details shown in the status message about what is a valid tag.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect untagall command to try: `untagall`<br>
-       Expected: Similar to previous.
+       Expected: Error detail shown in status message about `untagall` command format.

 ### Replace a tag of all displayed persons

-1. Deleting a person while all persons are being shown
+1. Replacing tag for all persons shown while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
+Populate the contacts with tag using `tag 1 3 4 cs2030`

+    1. Test case: `replace cs2030 cs2040`<br>
+       Expected: `cs2030` tag is replaced for first, third and forth contacts with `cs2040` tag.
+Success of tag replacement shown in the status message.

-    1. Test case: `delete 1`<br>
+    1. Test case: `replace cs2040 cs1231 cs2103`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: `cs2040` tag is replaced for first, third and forth contacts with `cs1231` tag.
+Success of tag replacement shown in the status message.

+    1. Test case: `replacetag cs2030 #`<br>
+       Expected: No tag is being replaced.
+Error details shown in the status message about what is a valid tag.

-    1. Test case: `delete 0`<br>
+    1. Test case: `replacetag nonExistTag AI`<br>
-       Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+       Expected: No tag is being replaced.
+Error details shown in the status message about `nonExistTag` not found.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect replacetag command to try: `replacetag`<br>
-       Expected: Similar to previous.
+       Expected: Error detail shown in status message about `replacetag` command format.

 ### Showing all tags